 UNIT/PITT presents the La Commune 2021 Artists in Residence!
 Each of the 10 artists below, who represent a variety of media, are tasked with responding to an aspect of La Commune 2021 Free School that resonates with their practice and with their lives.
-The responses will be presented online towards the end of the Free School, in May and June 2021 — and possibly, with an accompanying in-person exhibition in Summer or Fall 2021.
+Click here to view the responses.

 Born shortly before the tumult of the Romanian revolution, and currently living as a guest on unceded and occupied xwməθkwəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ lands, Ada Dragomir works across media feeling most at home somewhere between spoofed youtube videos and serious sculptural objects.
 By harnessing the power of absurdity and irony to point to uncomfortable political realities, her practice primarily addresses questions of productivity, value, and labour.
 A recent graduate of Emily Carr University (BFA 2020), Dragomir has participated in several exhibitions and curatorial projects including curating Ritual Union at the RBC Media Commons Gallery, addressing the political implications of technology on the body.
 Most recently, she exhibited a solo show titled Against Working as part of the 2020 Capture Photography Festival.
 Dragomir has been published in Femme Art Review and Woo Magazine, and finds immense pleasure in reading and writing as avenues for creative expression.